cdcepi/FluSight-forecast-hub/model-output/README.md

       team-model.yml

 Details on the content and formatting of metadata files are provdided in the [model-metadata README](https://github.com/cdcepi/FluSight-forecast-hub/blob/master/model-metadata/README.md).
 Note that returning teams should update the metadata file provided during the 2023-2024 season to document any changes that have been made to their model as well as to match updated content requirements.
+In general, teams may designate up to two models for inclusion in the ensemble provided that they differ substantially in methodology and do not differ in parameter values alone.
+Please send an email to flusight@cdc.gov if you would like to submit more than two methodologically distinct models for inclusion in the ensemble.
+This email should provide evidence of out of sample performance assessment and/or a statement of differences between the proposed forecast models to justify inclusion in the ensemble.

 Updates to the metadata files include the addition of the addition of an optional “trajectory_method” field where all teams that are submitting samples are asked to please indicate the method that you are using to generate sample trajectories.